AkshayRaina/Freeway-Traffic-Around-A-Bascule-Bridge-In-2D-Using-OpenGL/README.md

 • We have even provided keyboard interface to start, stop motion and to exit the window.
 • The overall methodology depends heavily on the underlying sciences of geometry, optics, and physics.

-Stack: C Graphics Library- GL/glut, C Standard Library, Computer Graphics Concepts - Vector Graphics, 2D Modelling, Shaders, Surface Visualisation with color mapping etc, Terminal, GNU Compiler (gcc)
+Utilized: C Graphics Library- GL/glut, C Standard Library, Computer Graphics Concepts - Vector Graphics, 2D Modelling, Shaders, Surface Visualisation with color mapping etc, Terminal, GNU Compiler (gcc)